anngroong/podcasts/content/episode/282-arthur-martirosyan-game-of-alternatives-is-armenia-negotiating-effectively.md

 ## The Game of Alternatives

-Arthur, in your previous interviews with us and other media, you frequently refer to the concept of the “alternative game”.
+Arthur, in your previous interviews with us and other media, you frequently refer to the concept of the 'alternative game'.

 **Question:**
 * Can you describe in more detail what you mean by this and how it applies to decision making processes?